The Board of Directors: Reflecting the diversity of our operations

 The President and CEO attends committee meetings as a guest.

-The mandate of the Investments and Financial Affairs Committee is as follows:
+The committee’s mandate is as follows:

 Regarding the Company’s financial affairs

-Regarding Investment and business development projects
+Regarding capital investments and major projects

 The committee’s responsibilities also include the following: